PROTECT THE PLANET

 We’re offsetting all emissions produced by our deliveries from 2021 onwards – meaning the carbon impact of your order's journey to you – no matter where it’s come from in the world – is exactly zero!

-In 2021, we’ll be bringing in some experts to calculate our carbon baseline for 2020.
-This means we’ll know exactly how much carbon emissions our business is responsible for, so that we can track exactly how much impact programs such as Fit Finder and our Princess Polly Earth Club range are having on reducing our environmental footprint.
+In 2021, we’ll be bringing in some experts to calculate our carbon (and greenhouse gas) baseline for 2020.
+This means we’ll know exactly how much greenhouse gas emissions our business is responsible for, so that we can track exactly how much impact programs such as Fit Finder and our Princess Polly Earth Club range are having on reducing our environmental footprint.
+Using our baseline, we will reduce our aggregate greenhouse gas emissions by minimum of 30% by 2030.
+This is part of our commitment as a participant in the United Nations Fashion Industry Charter for Climate Action.

 By 2030, we will be completely carbon neutral.
 This means that any emissions created from making our products and getting them to you will be reduced or offset.